mckern/homebrew-packaging-tools/README.md

-packaging-tools
+Packaging Tools
 ===============

-Tools that may be useful to cross-platform package maintainers who use Homebrew on a Mac.
+These are tools that may be useful to cross-platform package maintainers who use Homebrew on a Mac.
+Some of them already exist in Homebrew, and others are new formulas.
+The RPM formula is the same as upstream, except that it provides Python bindings; this is required by RPM Devtools.